-6) Effective Date: The ENERGY STAR Version 4.2 Eligibility Criteria (a.k.a.
-Specification) for Residential Light Fixtures, which represents the addition of test procedures and performance metrics for LED-based fixtures shall go into effect on June 2, 2008.
-Note: as previously announced, requirements specific to GU-24 based integrated lamps and the fixtures employing them take effect on August 1, 2008.

-- A. Qualifying and Labeling Products under the Version 4.2 Specification: All products, including models originally qualified under Versions 4.0 or 4.1 with a date of manufacture on or after June 2, 2008, must meet the new Version 4.2 requirements in order to use the ENERGY STAR mark on the product, in product literature, on Partner promotional materials, on the Partner's website, or through Partner sales channels.
-(Note: products qualified under Version 4.1 automatically qualify under Version 4.2.)
-The date of manufacture is specific to each unit and is the date (i.e., month and year) on which a unit is considered to be completely assembled. - B. Elimination of Automatic Grandfathering: EPA does not allow grandfathering under this Version 4.2 specification.
-Therefore, any product sold, marketed, or identified by the manufacturing partner as ENERGY STAR must meet the current specification in effect at that time. - 7) Future Specification Revisions: ENERGY STAR reserves the right to change the specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
+- 6) Effective Date: The date that all ENERGY STAR qualified residential lighting fixtures must meet Version 4.1 will be defined as the effective date of the agreement.
+The ENERGY STAR Version 4.1 Eligibility Criteria (aka Specification) for Residential Light Fixtures, which represents a change in requirements from Version 4.0 that affects only GU-24 based fixtures, shall go into effect on August 1, 2008. - A. Qualifying and Labeling Products under the Version 4.1 Specification: All products, including models originally qualified under Version 4.0 with a date of manufacture on or after August 1, 2008, must meet the new Version 4.1 requirements in order to use the ENERGY STAR mark on the product or in product literature on Partner promotional materials, on the Partner's website, or through Partner sales channels.
+(Note: Products qualified under Version 4.0 that employ lamp bases other than GU-24 will automatically qualify under Version 4.1 because the changes in the specification affect only GU-24 based products.)
+The date of manufacture is specific to each unit and is the date (e.g. month and year) on which a unit is considered to be completely assembled. - B. Elimination of Automatic Grandfathering: EPA does not allow grandfathering under this Version 4.1 specification.
+Therefore, any product sold, marketed, or identified by the manufacturing partner as ENERGY STAR must meet the current specification in effect at that time - 7) Future Specification Revisions: ENERGY STAR reserves the right to change the specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
 In keeping with current policy, revisions to the specification will be arrived at through industry discussions.